jimmoffitt/rbHistoricalPT/README.md

     and the job description file in a "jobDescription" sub-directory, the command-line would look like this:

             $ruby ./pt_historical.rb -c "./HistoricalPTConfig.yaml" -j "./jobDescriptions/HistoricalRequest.yaml"

+    After a job has been quoted, the this script has an additional "accept" parameter that needs to be set.

+        To accept a job:
+            $ruby ./pt_historical.rb -c "./HistoricalPTConfig.yaml" -j "./jobDescriptions/HistoricalRequest.yaml" -a true

+        To reject a job:
+            $ruby ./pt_historical.rb -c "./HistoricalPTConfig.yaml" -j "./jobDescriptions/HistoricalRequest.yaml" -a false

+    If the "accept" parameter is set to "true" or "false" before a job has been quoted, it will be ignored.

+    Note: once a job has been accepted and launched, it can not be stopped.

     Introduction